arkaprab/LoanApprovalSystem/README.md

 # LoanApprovalSystem

-Excited? ....try this app using this link: https://loanapprovalsystem-7uznqorzskjq9yqthsmymv.streamlit.app/
+Excited? ....try the app using this link : https://loanapprovalsystem-7uznqorzskjq9yqthsmymv.streamlit.app/